libp2p/docs/content/concepts/peers.md

 to identify the peer.

-The [Peer Id spec][spec_peerid] goes into detail about the byte formats used for libp2p public keys and how to hash the key to produce a valid Pee Id.
+The [Peer Id spec][spec_peerid] goes into detail about the byte formats used for libp2p public keys and how to hash the key to produce a valid Peer Id.

-Peer Ids are encoded using the [multihash][definition_multihash] format, which adds a small header to the hash itself that identifies the hash algorithm used to produce it.

 ### How are Peer Ids represented as strings?